 Cancer Research in Your Community

-As the leader of the National Cancer Program, the NCI serves as the coordinator of many different research efforts and disciplines to improve the prevention, diagnosis, and treatment of cancer.
-Across the United States and globally, NCI staff works with experts in technology development, information management, basic science, translational and clinical research, and health care delivery to move toward this goal.
+As the leader of the National Cancer Program, NCI is responsible for coordinating research to improve the prevention, diagnosis, and treatment of cancer.
+NCI staff work with experts in basic, translational and clinical research; technology development; information management; and health care delivery to move toward this goal.

 Cancer Information for Your State

-See NCI funding for cancer research in your state or congressional district, research state legislation on cancer issues, or see which states pay for clinical trial costs.
+See NCI partnerships and funding for cancer research in your state or congressional district, research state legislation on cancer issues, or see which states pay for clinical trial costs

 NCI Office of Advocacy Relations (OAR)